Carolina Dybeck Happe

-Carolina Dybeck Happe (born July 1972) is a Swedish business executive serving as the chief operations officer (COO) of Microsoft since September 2024.
+Carolina Dybeck Happe is a Swedish business executive serving as the chief operations officer (COO) of Microsoft since September 2024.

-Previously, Dybeck Happe held the roles of SVP and chief financial officer (CFO) of General Electric from 2020 to 2024.
+Previously, Dybeck Happe held the roles of SVP (senior vice president) and chief financial officer (CFO) of General Electric from 2020 to 2024.
 She was the first outsider and non-American to be appointed CFO of the company, a job that has been described as one of the toughest CFO jobs in corporate America.

 Prior to joining GE, she was the CFO of several global corporations including A.P.
 Møller – Mærsk and ASSA ABLOY.

 Early life and education

 Dybeck Happe was born and raised in Stockholm, Sweden, the daughter of Sten Dybeck a Swedish businessman and entrepreneur.
 She holds a Master of Science in Business and Economics from Uppsala University in Sweden.